Demez/tfscript/README.md

 # Known bugs

 `killStreak` doesn't reset when preparing time ends/next round starts.
 I can't think of any fix because match start doesn't log anything to console

+All kills made using Australium weapons are interpreted as **crit** kills, this cannot be fixed without hooking into tf2

 # Planned features